shagabutdinov/sublime-enhanced/readme-donations.md

   be listed at the bottom of main page of sublime-enhanced repository (or any repository of sublime-enhanced on your choise)

-- $500 - bugfix request will be performed ASAP
+- $500 - bugfix or feature request will be performed ASAP

-- $1000 - feature request to will be performed ASAP

-- $2000 - I can do a new plugin on request; please contact me to see if it possible to do your idea as plugin
+- [more] - I can do a new plugin on request; please contact me to see if it possible to do your idea as plugin

 - [more] - I hereby promise to travel to your location for several days and meet